 For the Filling:

-2. In a medium mixing bowl, beat the coconut oil, Greek yogurt, almond flour, salt, and monk fruit with an electric mixer.
+- In a mixing bowl, combine the almond flour, salt, butter/coconut oil, and monk fruit with a rubber spatula

 Check Me Out on Social Media!